Policy statement and procedures

-The University will follow the restrictions and requirements of Office of Management and Budget Circular A-21, Cost Principles for Educational Institutions (OMB A-21) and applicable federal regulations with respect to charging direct and administrative costs (F&A or indirect) to federally sponsored projects.
+The University will follow the restrictions and requirements of U.S. Office of Management and Budget (OMB)’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, known as Uniform Guidance and applicable federal regulations with respect to charging direct and administrative costs (F&A or indirect) to federally sponsored projects.
 All unallowable charges must be removed from the sponsored account.

 Reason for Policy

 As a recipient of federal awards, the University is obligated to comply with rules and regulations concerning the consistent treatment of direct costs and administrative (F&A or indirect) costs.
 The consistent treatment of expenditures, as direct or indirect costs, ensures that sponsors do not pay twice for the same type of costs.
 The OMB has adopted regulations from the Cost Accounting Standards Board (CASB) and applied them to educational institutions for direct and indirect charges.

 The University follows guidelines provided in the Uniform Guidance and CASB's Cost Accounting Standards for Educational Institutions to identify and account for costs, both allowable and unallowable as well as direct and indirect.
 Uniform Guidance provides general standards to identify allowable costs that can be charged to a sponsored agreement.
 (See Procedures for more detailed information.)